tw3lveparsecs/azure-mcp-copilot-workshop/exercises/02-azure-storage/README.md

    Show me details about storage account [your-account-name]
    ```

-### Exercise 2.2: Creating a Storage Account with Azure CLI
+### Exercise 2.2: Creating a Storage Account with Azure MCP

 1. Ask GitHub Copilot to help you create a storage account:
    ```
-   Help me create a new storage account named 'stcopilotdemo[unique-suffix]' in East US region, in the resource group 'rg-copilot-demo'
+   Help me create a new storage account named 'stcopilotdemo[unique-suffix]' in Australia East region, in the resource group 'rg-mcp-workshop'
    ```
 2. Review and execute the command that Copilot suggests
 3. Verify the storage account was created by asking:
    ```
-   List all storage accounts in the rg-copilot-demo resource group
+   List all storage accounts in the rg-mcp-workshop resource group
    ```

 ### Exercise 2.3: Working with Blob Containers